jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

     (ii) the financing of terrorism or the possible financing of terrorism.
 (2) A person commits an offence who—
   (a) is an officer or employee or a former officer or employee of a reporting entity, a person appointed as an AML/CFT compliance officer under section 56(3), or an auditor for a reporting entity; and
-  (b) has become aware, or became aware, in the course of that person’s duties as such an officer or employee, that any investigation into any transaction or proposed transaction that is the subject of a suspicious transaction report is being, or may be, conducted by the Police; and
+  (b) has become aware, or became aware, in the course of that person’s duties as such an officer or employee, that any investigation into any transaction or proposed transaction that is the subject of a suspicious transaction report or a prescribed transaction report is being, or may be, conducted by the Police; and
   (c) knows that he or she is not legally authorised to disclose the information; and (d) discloses that information to any other person—
     (i) for the purpose of obtaining, directly or indirectly, an advantage or a pecuniary gain for that person or any other person; or